-We hope this article has given you some food for thought on why the simple skill of gripping is such a valuable part of the swimming and water safety lesson.
+We hope you now know why the simple skill of gripping is such a valuable part of the swimming and water safety.
 If we can encourage children to support their own body weight and eventually teach them to get out of the water independently, we are building an understanding of their capabilities in the water.
 If the baby becomes “conditioned” to mum or dad picking them up after they strike out on their own, they will not learn their own capabilities.
 However if they are taught to self recover while under strict adult supervision they will gradually learn what they can and can not do in the water.

 Let me know some of your swimming stories while on holidays!
 Comment below.